Information for family about the social media ban

 Young people will continue to seek information, inspiration and role models.
 As their family, we want to be a part of these conversations, including helping them to find trustworthy and safe sources of truth and opportunities for connection and shared experiences.

-This proposed ban will not automatically shift young people to the offline world - they will continue to have online and offline spaces.
-The proposed ban offers a unique opportunity for family to open up a conversation and learn more about your young person’s experiences in both spaces.
+This ban will not automatically shift young people to the offline world - they will continue to have online and offline spaces.
+The ban offers a unique opportunity for family to open up a conversation and learn more about your young person’s experiences in both spaces.

 Some ideas for opening up the conversation…